Scratch Game Programming

 Designed by the MIT Media Lab’s Lifelong Kindergarten Group for 8 to 16 year olds, Scratch is a free programming environment that runs in your web browser.
 But Scratch users consist of people of all ages, including younger children with their parents.
 The software makes it easy for anyone to start developing their programming and problem-solving skills.

 I’m Al Sweigart, the author of several programming books for kids and beginners.
 This course follows the content of my latest book Scratch Programming Playground, which you can read for free online under a Creative Commons license.
 This is my second Udemy course following my highly-rated "Automate the Boring Stuff with Python Programming".

 This course (and supplemental book) covers the creation of several classic games like brick Breaker, Snake, and Fruit Ninja.
 Instead of memorizing a list of programming concepts, you’re guided through making these games and picking up programming concepts on the way.
 The lectures follow the 6 game and computer art projects, along with additional content on debugging and experimenting with Scratch.

 - Parents who want to help their kids learn to program.

 - Teachers, including non-technical instructors, who want to guide afterschool coding clubs.

-Al Sweigart is a software developer in San Francisco.
-He has written four Python programming books, spoken at Python conferences, and has taught both kids and adults how to program.
+Al Sweigart is a software developer and author.
+He has written eight programming books, spoken at Python conferences, and has taught both kids and adults how to program.
 Python is his favorite programming language, and he is the developer of several open source modules for it.
 He is driven to make programming knowledge available to all, and his books freely available under a Creative Commons license.